databendlabs/databend/website/blog/2023-03-24-databend-weekly-86.md

 Flight SQL is an innovative open database protocol that caters to modern architectures.
 It boasts a columnar-oriented design and provides seamless support for parallel processing of data partitions.

-The benefits of supporting FlightSQL include reducing serialization and deserialization during query execution, as well as easily supporting SDKs in different languages using predefined proto.
+The benefits of supporting FlightSQL include reducing serialization and deserialization during query execution, as well as easily supporting SDKs in different languages using predefined `*.proto` files.

-Databend is actively working on supporting the FlightSQL Handler.
-If you're interested, visit the following materials.
+We're currently engaged in developing support for the FlightSQL Handler.
+If you're interested, refer to the following links:

 - [Issue #10745 | tracking: FlightSQL handler](https://github.com/datafuselabs/databend/issues/10745)
 - [PR #10732 | feat: basic impl for FlightSQL handler](https://github.com/datafuselabs/databend/pull/10732).

 ### Natural Language to SQL

-Are you still struggling with how to write complex queries?
-By integrating with popular AI services, Databend provides you with an efficient built-in solution - the `AI_TO_SQL` function.
+By integrating with the popular AI services, Databend now provide you an efficient built-in solution - the `AI_TO_SQL` function.

 With this function, instructions written in natural language can be converted into SQL query statements aligned with table schema.
 With just a few modifications (or possibly none at all), it can be put into production.